dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/B-We_Use_Computers_to_Make_Videogames.md

 **If you get an error about Java's JDK**, let me know.
 You probably need to download a JDK ("Java Development Kit") from [this site](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

-**If you can't install BlueJ** also let me know.
+**If you can't get BlueJ** also let me know.
 It works on almost every computer, but there's always a possibility that some systems will have trouble with it.
 There are a couple of other options we can explore if BlueJ doesn't work.

 ## BlueJ Projects